5 Money-Saving Tips for University Employees During Open Enrollment

 - Why you might not be getting the best price on life insurance coverage

-- The importance of the often overlooked benefit of disability insurance coverage
+- The importance of disability insurance coverage

 - A common misconception about university retirement savings plans

 Are you losing money by neglecting your university’s benefits open enrollment period?

 The employee benefits offered by universities are often some of the most generous available.
 Open enrollment is your opportunity to enroll in or adjust many important benefits for the upcoming year.
 It can also serve as a reminder to take stock of other employee benefits not included in open enrollment to make sure you are taking advantage of everything available to you from the university.

 During the annual open enrollment period, it is important to carefully consider all options and make informed decisions — now is not the time to check the “default” box.
 This report will serve as an informative guide to help you navigate the open enrollment period and reveal 5 money-saving tips.

 The primary focus of most open enrollment periods is the selection of your health insurance plan for the upcoming year.
 While the university typically pays for most or all of your monthly premium, you can usually select from several different coverage options.
 Your decision will make a big impact on your out-of-pocket costs for healthcare services and prescriptions in the coming year.
 It is important to understand the options available to you and make the best selection for you and your family (if applicable).